 - Add a Menu link title (e.g., People Directory)

-- In the Link field, add the following: /people-search (this is the relative alias of the directory page for all WebPublish 3.0 sites)
+- In the Link field, add the following: /people (this is the relative alias of the directory page for all WebPublish 3.0 sites)

 - Select a parent item from the Parent link drop-down, if you'd like the link to appear somewhere other than on the top-level navigation

-In the URL Alias field, uncheck the box to Generate automatic URL alias (see Figure 1), and add /people-search to the beginning of the URL alias for each entry.
+In the URL Alias field, uncheck the box to Generate automatic URL alias (see Figure 1), and add /people-search for the table style directory or /people-grid for the grid style directory to the beginning of the URL alias for each entry.
 This will generate a breadcrumb that users can click on to get back to the main directory (see Figure 2).

 People directory entries will automatically appear on the searchable directory page when they are published.
 Likewise, they will be removed from the directory when they are unpublished, archived or deleted.